The Story Begins Here With Chapter – 1

 We rose to our feet and resumed our charge on the guns even as they opened up on us.

 The fiery arc of another coil gun sprayed our formation.
-The blistering fire blasted the head off of one Mech, sliced a second one in half across its waist, caused three tanks to erupt into flames and splattered the shredded remains of several troopers across the rigoleth.
+The blistering fire blasted the head off of one mech, sliced a second one in half across its waist, caused three tanks to erupt into flames and splattered the shredded remains of several marines and troopers across the regolith.

 A second Spontoon exploded above the hills.

-Another three guns were destroyed by a fusilade of combined Mech and Kuvasz fire.
-Our line was hit again, costing us another Mech and two tanks.
+Another three guns were destroyed by a fusillade of combined mech and Kuvasz tank fire.
+Our line was hit again, costing us another mech and two tanks.
 Three more enemy guns exploded under fire from our remaining trio of Spontoons.

-Suddenly the troops around me pivoted as one towards our left flank.
+Suddenly the troops around me pivoted as one towards our right.
 Not hearing the order for the change in direction, I was caught flat-footed.
 A Princedom of Austros trooper nearly bowled me over as he pushed passed me.
-I looked up and quickly figured that we were attacking the pair of guns that had just destroyed our Spontoon.
-I joined the rush at the hill even as the turrets topping them turned and lowered towards us.
+I looked up and quickly figured that we were targeting a new hill.
+Our initial target was neutralized by the tanks and mechs.

-At seven hundred meters we began firing our grenades, concentrating on the nearest emplacement, trying to replicate the Mech’s success.
-We didn’t have the angle or maybe our grenades weren’t powerfull enough to topple the guns.
+At seven hundred meters we began firing our grenades, trying to replicate the mech’s success.
+We didn’t have the angle or maybe our grenades weren’t powerful enough to sap the emplacement.
 All we managed to do was kick up a whole lot of dirt.

 At five hundred meters, the coil guns returned fire.

-The last ten guns were silenced behind us by the coordinated efforts of Mechs, Kuvasz and Spontoons.
-Their losses in the fight were just as considerable as ours.
+The last guns were silenced by the coordinated efforts of mechs, Kuvasz and Spontoons.

 Winning ourselves a brief respite, we reorganized the ranks for our charge up the land bridge.
 The last of the fleeing pirates were slipping through the airlock doors when we started our charge.
 I offered up a silent prayer for our fallen as we ran up the steep incline.
 We started out six-abreast and narrowed our column to four abreast halfway up the steep kilometer and a half long defile.